FabioCiccarelli/BP_k-vertex-cut/branch-and-price/README.md

 Requires Graphviz.
 A `.dot` file is generated in any case if `options/plot = 0`.

 ## Notes
 - The directories in `output/*` must exist before running; otherwise execution aborts.
-If none is provided, the result and solution files are saved in the current directory.
+If they are provided,by default the result and solution files are saved in the current directory.
 - With `options/solveLP = 1`, the node limit is forced to 1 to retrieve only the LP solution.
 - For weighted runs, ensure the `.w` file is in the same directory of the `.dimacs` instance.